Breakups are not easy.

 So allow yourself the time and space to work through it all without judgement.
 And remember that your healing journey isn’t forever.

-If you’re having a hard time coming to terms with it all, and are going through some turbulent thoughts and feelings, you might find our Personal Sessions helpful.
+If you’re having a hard time coming to terms with it all, and are going through some turbulent thoughts and feelings, you might find our Coaching Calls helpful.

 In these one-on-one sessions we can help you process the breakup, regain control over your thoughts and feelings and find stability in a way that feels good to you.
 And if it’s something you want, we can talk about how to potentially mend things with your ex.